realbigplugins/client-dash/readme.txt

 == Changelog ==

+= 1.5.1 =
+* PHP backwards compatibility issue.
+* Check if class does not exist for Dash Widgets.

 = 1.5 =
 * Added dashboard widget customization.
 * Added Settings -> Widgets for dashboard widget customization.